robmadole/django-sunset/README.rst

     (InteractiveConsole)
     >>>

-Now look again, you should see a ``settingslocal.py``.
-It's empty but a comment at the top to indicate you should do your overriding of settings here.
+Look again and you should see a ``settingslocal.py``.
+It's empty but a comment at the top to indicate you place your local settings here.

     mysite/
         __init__.py
         manage.py
         settings.py
         settingsbase.py
-        settingsdev.py
         settingslocal.py
         urls.py